pointfreeco/pointfreeco/Sources/Transcripts/Resources/TODO/Episode-4.md

 There are a lot of representable states here that don't make sense.
 They even jump out on each line.
 We can get `URLResponse * Error`, while `URLResponse` should never be inhabited at the same time as `Error`.
 We can also get `Data * Error`, which also makes no sense.
 We can also get `1`, which is just `Void`, or in this case where everything value is `nil`.
 And we can also get everything: `Data * URLResponse * Error`, which should never happen.

-!> [correction]: It was brought to our attention by one of our viewers, [Ole Begemann](http://twitter.com/olebegemann), that
+> Correction: It was brought to our attention by one of our viewers, [Ole Begemann](http://twitter.com/olebegemann), that
 > it is in fact possible for `URLResponse` and `Error` to be non-`nil` at the same time.
 He wrote a great
 > [blog post](https://oleb.net/blog/2018/03/making-illegal-states-unrepresentable/) about this, and we
 > discuss this correction at the beginning of our follow up episode,